rowland/tuppence/SPECIFICATION.md

 ## Modules

+A module is a namespaced unit of code that must be compiled together.

 A module name is derived from the file name up to the first character that is not a valid identifier.
 Multiple files with the same identifier prefix are combined for compilation purposes.